codegangsta/bwag/creating_a_basic_web_app/README.md

-The last bit of this program starts the server, we pass nil as our handler, which assumes that the HTTP requests will be handled by the `net/http` packages default `http.ServeMux`, which is conficgured using `http.Handle` and `http.HandleFunc`, respectively.
+The last bit of this program starts the server, we pass nil as our handler, which assumes that the HTTP requests will be handled by the `net/http` packages default `http.ServeMux`, which is configured using `http.Handle` and `http.HandleFunc`, respectively.

 And that is all you need to be able to generate markdown as a service in Go.
-It is a suprisingly small amount of code for the amount of heavy lifting it does.
+It is a surprisingly small amount of code for the amount of heavy lifting it does.
 In the next chapter we will learn how to deploy this application to the web using Heroku.